khanshoaib3/minecraft-access/doc/SET_UP_ON_WINDOWS.md

 > But as time passing by, many heavy mods have provided Fabric version.
 > And, there are many new good mods only provide Fabric version (some good people will port them onto Forge).

-Which one would you choose, Forge or Fabric?
+Which one would you choose, NeoForge or Fabric?
 Basically you can only choose one, and expect all the mods you want to use support that framework.
 I recommend Fabric because I have observed that most of the users of this mod use Fabric.
 However, if you want to play on a specific multiplayer server, ask the administrator in advance what framework they need the client (i.e. your local game) to install, the vanilla servers do not require the client to install a specified framework.